FKA Twigs on her alleged abusive relationship with Shia LaBeouf: "It can happen to anyone"

 Twigs realised in lockdown that many women could be trapped in abusive relationships, which prompted her “to come forward and talk about my experience”.

-Last month, Barnett opened up about her experience during an appearance on Louis Theroux’s Grounded podcast.
+Last month, Barnett opened up about her previous relationship during an appearance on Louis Theroux’s Grounded podcast.
 She explained that wanted to speak out “because it is something in society that’s a really big problem and it’s really common, but for some reason, we don’t talk about it”.

 Weeks after Twigs first accused LaBeouf of abuse, his lawyer said the actor was looking to enter a rehab facility to address his addiction and psychological issues.